PilzDE/pilz_robots/pilz_control/README.md

 # Overview
 This package provides a joint trajectory controller which can be put into a holding mode through a service call.
-It contains a specialized version of `ros_controllers::JointTrajectoryController` which can be put into a holding mode.
+It contains a specialized version of `ros_controllers::JointTrajectoryController` providing the holding mode functionality.
 A controlled stop using a hold trajectory is performed thus stopping the manipulator without the mechanical stress of a hard brake.

 # ROS API